 Also, consider grabbing a pillow protector.
 There are a plethora of options on Amazon.
 It’s an extra layer of protection between the pillow, your skin, and burrowed dust mites (sorry for that visual).
 “Using a pillow protector will help keep your pillowcases fresher for longer—but be sure to wash your pillow protectors every few weeks as well,” says Tannen.

 Speaking of washing, once you throw those pillowcases in the washing machine, you’re done, right?
 Eh, not quite—consider the type of laundry detergent you’re using too.
 Although a scented detergent can make your sheets smell fantastic, it can lead to some added skin irritation.
 “I personally use detergent that is fragrance-free and made without dyes,” says Tannen.
 “Also, I don’t recommend using fabric softener as that can cause buildup in the fabric and contribute to skin irritation.”
 Beyond scents, make sure your detergent is formaldehyde-free, too, to reduce your risk of irritation and reactions, says Dr. Carl Thornfeldt, founder of skincare brand Epionce.
 If possible, he also recommends using the rinse cycle twice to assure laundry detergents are thoroughly washed out.

 While we’ve got you, what material is your pillowcase?
 Cotton and linen can hold onto dead skin cells even more than material like silk or bamboo.
 Dr. Thornfeldt loves silk or at least a silk-blend pillowcase, as it wicks away moisture and produces less stress on your skin surface due to the softness and slipperiness.
 Slip makes comfortable, beautiful silk pillowcases, and Ettitude makes sustainable bamboo pillowcases that are hypoallergenic.

-Here’s to better sleep and cleaner sheets in 2019.
+Here’s to better sleep and cleaner sheets this year.